metersquared/SCInMagField/hofstadterbutterfly/hofstadterbutterfly.md

-Generate eigenvalues across different values of magnetic field `b` in a for-loop for different Hamiltonian with `testRectangular.m`.
+Generate data (`EN200x25.mat`) of eigenvalues across different values of magnetic field `b` in a for-loop for different Hamiltonian with `testRectangular.m`.